greggelong/binaryPlot/README.md

 # binaryPlot
-a binary plot visualizer class made in p5.js to plot number sequences, inspired by plots in Wolfram
+a binary plot visualizer made in p5.js to plot number sequences, inspired by plots in Wolfram